tragedy-labs/sprite/docs/_tutorials/5_createDocument.md

 });
 ```

-#### Accessing the DocumentModality
+#### Accessing the DocumentRepository

 Add the following code bellow the previous section.

-The `DocumentModality` is accessed via the `SpriteDatabase` instance we created.
-Types are defined in the `ExampleDocument` interface and provided as a parameter to the `documentModality` accessor method.
+The `DocumentRepository` is accessed via the `SpriteDatabase` instance we created.
+Types are defined in the `ExampleDocument` interface and provided as a parameter to the `documentRepository` accessor method.

 ```ts